Once lost, the famous city of biblical Nabateans is now of one of Jordan's most famous landmarks.

 Read more about Jordan

-View our full range of trips in Jordan
+View our full range of tours in Jordan